DIY Guide to House Paints, Primers, and Solvents

 About Wood Bleach

-When using one of these wear rubber gloves, eye protection and remove any wax or varnish from the surface before attempting to bleach out stains.
+When using one of these wear rubber gloves and eye protection, and remove any wax or varnish from the surface before attempting to bleach out stains.
 The bleaching process will raise wood fibers so sanding will be necessary to smooth the surface after it has dried and before refinishing.

 can be used for lightening a dye-based stain without changing the natural color of the wood.
 Dye stains are used to change the color of wood finishes but when you want to reverse this effect, a chlorine bleach will usually do the trick.
 These are available in different strengths from laundry bleach to pool sanitizer.
 Laundry bleach will work for this but use a pool bleach for the quickest and easiest results.
 These are available in a powdered form and are mixed with water just before applying.